RROxford/new-theme/_pages/resources.md

 [EQUATOR Network](https://www.equator-network.org/){:target="_blank"} (Enhancing the QUAlity and Transparency Of health Research) is an international initiative based in Oxford that seeks to improve the reliability and value of published health research literature by promoting transparent and accurate reporting and wider use of robust reporting guidelines.

+[IT Learning Center](https://skills.it.ox.ac.uk/) provides many [Digital Skills courses](https://skills.it.ox.ac.uk/whats-on#/) for staffs and students of Oxford.

+[NC3Rs](https://www.nc3rs.org.uk/) is a UK-based scientific organisation with an Oxford hub dedicated to replacing, refining and reducing the use of animals in research and testing.
+They provide courses and [resources](https://www.nc3rs.org.uk/experimental-design) to increase the reliability of experimental designs.

 [Open Access Oxford](http://openaccess.ox.ac.uk){:target="_blank"}
 provides useful resources on open access publishing at Oxford, including the [Oxford Open Scholarship Case